jboates01/fulcrum-active-fitness-gym/README.md

 - **Fulcrum Active Gym Logo** - Links to the home page, providing a way for users to return to the main page.
 - **About** - Provides detailed information about the gym facilities.
-- **Coaching Team** - Displays information about the trainers along with their social media links.
+- **Reviews** - Displays feedback and testimonials from our members, showcasing their experiences and satisfaction with our services.-
-- **Schedules** - Showcases the class schedules and timings.
+- **Program** - Showcases the class schedules and timings.
 - **Contact Us** - Opens a modal with a contact form for users to reach out to the gym.

 ## The Home Page